ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 ## Will this be free?

 It will be free (with the watermark) just like the regular webcam tracking.
 No additional purchase needed.

+## Why does the tracker take 15 seconds to start!?

+This seems to be happening for some people.
+Not sure why, I hope to fix that in the future.

 ## How does this compare to iPhone/iPad tracking?